alexdglover/sabbatical/_posts/2022-05-12-desired-outcomes.markdown

 Secondarily, my wife Cassie will be joining me for part of my sabbatical, but not all of it.
 I love spending time with my wife, but our interests don't overlap perfectly.
 Because she will be working, my sabbatical will be an opportunity to do some of the things she doesn't enjoy like:
-* Going to the gun range
 * Waking up early and going to a cafe/diner
 * Taking a flying lesson

-Besides the specific activities I want to do, I think it's important to think about _outcomes_ I want to get from my sabbatical.
+Besides thinking about the specific activities I want to do, it's important to think about the _outcomes_ I want to get from my sabbatical.

 ## Outcomes